 The average Nigerian lifestyle has changed dramatically in the last few decades.
 Whereas before we worked hard physically on the farm, these days we sit around in cars , offices and in front of the TV or computer.
 The food we eat however hasn’t changed to suit our new lifestyle.
-Below are some foods Nigerians love but are bad for your health.
+Below are some foods Nigerians consume in excess but may not be so great for your health.

 1. Eba/ Pounded yam/ Fufu – This is basically just instant carbohydrates (carbs) and calories with no real nutrition.
 Eat plenty of this and see your waste line rise, your risk of diabetes increase and you life expectancy decrease!

 2. White rice – The new staple.
 For many it’s had for breakfast, lunch and dinner.
 Similar to the eba, it’s basically carbs that promote weight gain without much nutritional benefit.

 3. White bread – This is another carb load.
 Eat it sparingly and consider substituting it for brown or wheat bread.

 4. Fried plantain – It’s sweet i know but you know what is sweeter?
 Life!
 Instead equally enjoy it boiled or roasted plantain to avoid raising your cholesterol levels and your risk of dying from a heart attack.